-This week (8-14 May) is Dying Matters Awareness Week and Forbes are blogging about issues surrounding death, dying and planning for your future.
+This week (10-16 May) is Dying Matters Awareness Week and Forbes are discussing issues surrounding death, dying and planning for your future.

 One important step to prepare for dying, death and bereavement is making a Will.
 Many people put off making a Will because they do not like to talk about dying.
 There are various 'myths' around making a Will:-